axeon-software/Babylon_Runtime/docs/json-syntax.md

 }
 ```

-Depends of your text editor, but surely their is an option or plugin :
+Depends of your text editor, but surely their is an option or plugin:

 -   to help format JSON data (e.g. for notepad++ : [JSToolNpp](http://www.sunjw.us/jstoolnpp/)),
 -   to open/closed quotes automatically (e.g. in notepad++ : settings > autocompletion).